 - 3. Can I use the results to help the service user? - a.
-Can I apply the results to Service user?
+Can I apply the results to the service user?

-Is service user so different from those in the trial that the results don't apply?
+Is the service user so different from those in the trial that the results don't apply?

 b.
-Should I apply the results to Service user?
+Should I apply the results to the service user?